-An Oversight Committee will review proposals and make recommendations on funding priority.
-Selection of finalists for oral presentations will occur in April 2016.
-Oral presentations will be scheduled for May 2016 and awardees will be notified shortly thereafter.
-Grant awards begin September 2016.
+The Oversight Committee will review proposals and make recommendations on funding priority.
+Selection of finalists for oral presentations will occur in April 2018.
+Oral presentations will be scheduled for May 2018 and awardees will be notified shortly thereafter.

 We strongly encourage all applicants to work closely with Barry Myers during the proposal preparation period.
 Our team helps all applicants understand the review criteria, components of the proposal and write the most competitive application.